-Please note, vetting for new police officer recruits and officers wishing to transfer from other forces involves detailed searches of Credit Reference Files.
+Please note, vetting for police staff roles and those requiring NPPV2 (Full) and NPPV3 clearance involves detailed searches of Credit Reference Files.
+We do not undertake financial enquiries for those requiring NPPV1 or NPPV2 (Abbreviated) clearances,.
 Vetting is not about judging people on their financial management.
 It is solely concerned with ensuring that those previous financial decisions do not render you vulnerable to such an extent that you would be inclined to breach confidentiality and security for illicit financial or other reward.
 In other words, you would not jeopardise the security or reputation of the service for payment.